MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/visual-c-ado-programming.md

 For example, the **Command** object **ActiveConnection** property is declared with an alternative syntax for **Get***ActiveConnection* and **PutRef***ActiveConnection*.
 The **PutRef**- syntax is a good choice because in practice, you will typically want to put an open **Connection** object (that is, a **Connection** object pointer) in this property.
 On the other hand, the **Recordset** object has **Get**-, **Put**-, and **PutRef***ActiveConnection* operations, but no alternative syntax.

-## Collections, the GetItem Method, and the Item Property
+## Collections, the GetItem method, and the Item property

 ADO defines several collections, including **Fields**, **Parameters**, **Properties**, and **Errors**.
 In Visual C++, the **GetItem(***index***)** method returns a member of the collection. *Index* is a **Variant**, the value of which is either a numerical index of the member in the collection, or a string containing the name of the member.